emonti/wxirb/README.markdown

 text area should land you back in the input text area.

-== Interacting with the WxIRB Window Objects
+## Interacting with the WxIRB Window Objects

-When running wx_irb.rb directly a global variable named '$wxirb' is created for you which holds a reference to the WxIRB::BaseFrame window you are using.
+When running 'bin/wxirb' directly a global variable named '$wxirb' is created for you which holds a reference to the WxIRB::BaseFrame window you are using.

 This is done so you can easily access the UI frame object and children from